AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/web-api-resources-limit.md

 ---
-description: This article provides a solution for the issue where Web API is unable to process a message that contains more than 20 items in the array for Adobe Commerce 2.4.3.
+title: Web API unable to process requests with more than 20 items in array
 labels: 2.4.3,API,rate limit,Adobe Commerce,Magento,troubleshooting,cloud infrastructure,on-premises
-title: Web API unable to process requests with more than 20 items in array
 ---

-# Web API unable to process requests with more than 20 items in array

 This article provides a solution for the issue where Web API is unable to process a message that contains more than 20 items in the array for Adobe Commerce 2.4.3.